33 Best Books on Religion: From World Religions to Interfaith Wisdom

 21. The Varieties of Religious Experience By William James

 The Varieties of Religious Experience by William James is a classic book on religion that explores how different people experience religion in deeply personal ways.
-A classic among books about religion and psychology.

-He looks at real stories of people who felt close to God or had spiritual awakenings.
-James explains these experiences using psychology, but he also respects their meaning.
-The book shows that religion isn’t just about rituals or beliefs; it’s about how it feels to believe.Best for: Readers curious about inner transformation.
+He studies the true stories of people who felt close to God or who had spiritual awakenings.
+James explains these experiences psychologically, while respecting their meaning.
+The book also offers religion not merely as a matter of rituals and beliefs, but of what it’s like to believe.

-22. The Future of God By Deepak Chopra
+22. The Future of God by Deepak Chopra

 23. The Rise and Fall of Adam and Eve by Stephen Greenblatt